umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content.md

 If **Nested Content** is configured with a minimum and maximum item of 1, then it goes into single item mode.

-In single item mode, there is no icon displayed to add new items, and the single items editor will be open by default and it’s header bar removed.
+In single item mode, there is no icon displayed to add new items, and the single items editor will be open by default and it's header bar removed.

 In this mode,** Nested Content** works more like a fieldset than a list editor.